 Students may not enter the building before 7:15 a.m.
-Students must remain in the commons, or Tier 2 & 3 assigned waiting area until 7:25 a.m.
+Students must remain in the commons until 7:25 a.m.
 At 7:25 a.m., students will be dismissed to their lockers and/or homerooms.
 No student is allowed in the classroom section of the building or lockers after 2:55 p.m. unless the student is required to be in the building for a school activity or program and is supervised by a staff member.

 Students are not permitted to loiter after school.
-Students not participating in an after school activity must leave the property by 3:00 p.m.
+Students not participating in an after-school activity must leave the property by 3:00 p.m.